 Tyler glanced at his chronograph.
 It was 23:39, almost midnight.
 He was surprised Ham's was still open.
 As if reading his thoughts Risa said, "We'd better go in before he goes to bed," and pulled open the door.

-The shop's interior wasn't well-lit; dim florescent tubes ringed the room at the juncture of wall and ceiling, producing a greenish haze not entirely unlike being underwater.
+The shop's interior wasn't well-lit; dim fluorescent tubes ringed the room at the juncture of wall and ceiling, producing a greenish haze not entirely unlike being underwater.
 It was hard to imagine anyone logically considering the merits of this or that visiphone in here, but maybe that was the point, Tyler thought.
-Give the shop a little of that cutting-edge, neo-anarchist feel that let the customer imagine she was a red-hot neon angel picking out the latest mod for their gridlink instead of a tired wage slave bring home a new holovision to her husband and two kids.
+Give the shop a little of that cutting-edge, neo-anarchist feel that let the customer imagine she was a red-hot neon angel picking out the latest mod for their gridlink instead of a tired wage slave bringing home a new holovision to her husband and two kids.

 "Hey, Ham!"
 Tyler called out to the man behind the counter.
 "Don't you ever sleep?"